ibm-cloud-docs/openwhisk/prep.md

    The file `dist/bundle.js` is created and deploys as the action source code.

-6. Create the action by using the `npm` script or the CLI.
+6. Create the action by using the `npm` script or the `ibmcloud fn action update` CLI.

-   * Run the following the `npm` script.
+   * Run the following `npm` script.

      ```bash
      npm run deploy
      ```
      {: pre}

-   * Run the following CLI command.
+   * Or run the following CLI command.

      ```bash
-     ibmcloud fn action update my-action dist/bundle.js --kind nodejs:10
+     ibmcloud fn action update my-action dist/bundle.js --kind nodejs:12
      ```
      {: pre}